-Proposals for the Policy Conference sessions will be evaluated by a selection panel, comprising European Commission officials, who will take into account the information provided in the online application form and with specific attention to the following aspects:
+Proposals to host a session at the Policy Conference will be evaluated by a selection panel comprising European Commission officials.
+The panel will take into account the information provided in the application form, with specific attention given to the following:

 - Concept and focus

 - Quality of the agenda